 Tickets cost $8 for Cambodians and $10 for foreigners.
 As always, I find dual pricing abhorrent, and try to avoid companies that use it (Cambodia Post VIP Van and Giant Ibis have the same prices for everyone).
 I have heard reports that if you can get them to issue you a local ticket, they will honor it, but I haven’t dared to do it myself.
 If you’ve tried, please let me know how it goes.

-Tickets can be purchased online at BookMeBus for a $1 service fee (it’s $1 total no matter how many tickets you buy) and you can make a seat request at the time of booking.
+Tickets can be purchased online at BookMeBus for a small fee of around $1 or less, and you can make a seat request at the time of booking.
 If you don’t request a specific seat, they will get the seat closest to the front for you, and if you’re traveling solo, they’ll get a solo seat if it’s available.
 Tickets can also be purchased at the Larryta office or at travel agents in Phnom Penh and Siem Reap.

 In addition to the Phnom Penh to Siem Reap route, Larryta Express also goes between Phnom Penh and Sihanoukville.